Glareone/AZ-204-Microsoft-Azure-Developer/README.md

   a.
 New Hub Name: `HUB_NAME=hubname-$RANDOM`
   b.
 Create Event Hub: `az eventhubs eventhub create --name $HUB_NAME --namespace-name $NS_NAME`
   c.
 Check that Event Hub created properly: `az eventhubs eventhub show --namespace-name $NS_NAME --name $HUB_NAME`

+  ### Azure Event Hub Resilience:
+  `Azure Event Hubs keeps received messages from your sender application, even when the hub is unavailable.
+Messages received after the hub becomes unavailable are successfully transmitted to our application as soon as the hub becomes available.`
+  **Event Hub, not Event Hub Namespace.
+You can Disable(turn off) the Event Hub to test that.
+All messages will appear when you turn on you Event Hub again.**